coinrange/Hebe-Web/README.md

 Network node
 image

-A network node refers to any device that contributes transactions and block data on the network; any device running the HEBE service can be regarded as a node;
+A network node refers to any device that contributes transactions and block data on the network; any device running the RANGE service can be regarded as a node;

 Network nodes can be divided into two types, hallmarked and ordinary nodes; hallmarked nodes are nodes with an encrypted signature, which is generated using the account's private key.
 This signature can be decoded to analyze the id and balance of the account bound to this node; nodes with a hallmark signature can be considered as account bound, so this node will be more secure; the balance bound to the node The more credibility is, the higher the credibility may be; an attacker may want to gain trust to conduct an attack through the Hallmark node bound to the account, but the cost of obtaining trust prevents this behavior from happening;

-Any node in the HEBE network has the ability to process and broadcast transactions and block data.
+Any node in the RANGE network has the ability to process and broadcast transactions and block data.
 The block information received from other nodes will be checked for validity; in order to prevent the propagation of invalid data, nodes that generate invalid data will be temporarily blackened for a period of time;

 In order to prevent DDOS attacks, each node's request to receive other nodes is limited to 30 per second;

 Block
-Like other electronic currencies, all transaction account information of HEBE is stored in a series of blocks, called the blockchain.
-This ledger provides a permanent record of transactions and the order in which the transactions took place; in the HEBE network, the blockchain exists in each node, and the unlocked account (submitting the private key) on any node is the first transaction recorded in the account.
+Like other electronic currencies, all transaction account information of RANGE is stored in a series of blocks, called the blockchain.
+This ledger provides a permanent record of transactions and the order in which the transactions took place; in the RANGE network, the blockchain exists in each node, and the unlocked account (submitting the private key) on any node is the first transaction recorded in the account.
 After the occurrence of the 1440th block, it has the ability to generate blocks.
 Accounts that meet these conditions also become active accounts.

 image